gulpjs/gulp/README.md

 ## Documentation

-For a Getting started guide, API docs, recipes, making a plugin, etc. check out or docs!
+For a Getting started guide, API docs, recipes, making a plugin, etc. check out our docs!

 - Need something reliable?
 Check out the [documentation for the current release](/docs/README.md)!
 - Want to help us test the latest and greatest?
 Check out the [documentation for the next release](https://github.com/gulpjs/gulp/tree/4.0)!